To contact Telecommunications and Emergency Support Technologies, please call one of the following:

 Security Card Access

-- Single Mode Fiber installation project, completed in three phases totaling $600,000, supplemented existing aged infrastructure provisioning greater bandwidth and higher transport speeds to campus buildings in support of future academic and research requirements, as well as extending greater bandwidth capacity to the campus’ 14 residence halls.
+- Single Mode Fiber installation project, completed in three phases, supplemented existing aged infrastructure, provisioning greater bandwidth and higher transport speeds to campus buildings in support of future academic and research requirements, as well as extending greater bandwidth capacity to the campus’ 14 residence halls.

-- $1.25 million telecommunications upgrade to Internet Protocol (IP), leveraging the existing AVAYA platform.
+- Upgrade to Voice Over Internet Protocol (VoIP) systems, leveraging the existing AVAYA enterprise VoIP platform.
 This investment allowed NDSU to provide enterprise level telecommunications service to eight remote NDSU campus locations and to the North Dakota State College of Science in Wahpeton as well as to other NDUS institutions.
 With the funding of institutional IT a top priority amongst colleges and universities, we now have the advanced technologies to centrally share systems across campuses, leveraging the State network to optimize systems for ongoing and future Unified Communications solutions.
 This project also incorporated an Enterprise Survivable Server (ESS) at the Research Park to provide overall system redundancy in the event of a failure.
 This ESS has redundant carrier facilities to protect the campus from failure in provider circuits.

 - Continued expansion of the campus CATV infrastructure in which Emergency Alert System (EAS) infrastructure and systems now provide an emergency TV broadcast to 1909 residence hall and apartment units as well as to 152 administrative/academic locations within 48 campus buildings.
 Routine testing of all systems continues on the first Wednesday of each month.

-- AVAYA voice messaging upgrade at an estimated cost of $400,000, leveraging NDSU’s existing technology investment and platform to provide next generation voice messaging and unified communications.
+- AVAYA voice messaging upgrade that leverages NDSU’s existing technology investment and platform to provide next generation voice messaging and unified communications.

 - Expanding the IT Division’s business processes for the purpose of expanding BITEK, the Telecommunications department accounting/billing software, to include a Division-wide billing system.
 Plans also include the module expansions of asset management/inventory, work/project management, infrastructure and cable management.

-- Entered into a successful partnership with Student Life to share the existing CBORD system (Student Life’s investment of $270,000 expanded our existing CBORD system) adding privilege control and Dining Services applications.
+- Entered into a successful partnership with Student Life to share the existing CBORD system, adding privilege control and Dining Services applications.
 This partnership has emphasized NDSU’s "one-card philosophy" of using a single ID card for multiple business processes and technology applications, as well as allowing the IT Division another opportunity to serve the campus in collaborative partnerships.
 Re-carding of the campus to all proximity cards was completed in spring of 2011.